Culaccino00/LibEvolutionEval/README.md

 **🌐 Project Website**: [https://lib-evolution-eval.github.io/](https://lib-evolution-eval.github.io/)
 **📄 Paper**: [https://aclanthology.org/2025.naacl-long.348/](https://aclanthology.org/2025.naacl-long.348/)

-Recent advancements in code completion models have often overlooked the evolving nature of public libraries.
-LIBEVOLUTIONEVAL bridges this gap by providing a benchmark that rigorously tests Large Language Models on version-specific code completion across multiple public libraries such as PyTorch, Matplotlib, and more.
-Our experiments show that model performance can vary significantly when libraries undergo rapid version changes—APIs might be introduced, deprecated, or modified.
-We demonstrate that providing version-aware context, such as retrieved documentation, helps but does not fully solve the inherent challenges.
-We also show that embedding models themselves exhibit bias toward certain library versions, highlighting the complexity of handling evolving public libraries in real-world development settings.

 ## Overview

 Recent advancements in code completion models have primarily focused on either single-file contexts or entire repositories, overlooking the critical challenge of fast-evolving public libraries.
 As libraries introduce, deprecate, or modify APIs across versions, a model’s performance can vary significantly based on the year and version of the library in use.